vchibrikov/AFMPL/README - AFMPL_data_treatment.md

 $u^2 = \frac{l^3}{48\lambda}$

 where $λ$ is the persistence length, $u^2$ is the mean-squared midpoint displacement between any pair of segments along a contour, separated by an arc length $l$.
 This expression is derived with an assumption that thesedeviations are small in comparison to the corresponding arclengths ($|u|≪l$).

+Graphical respresentation of MSMD method is provided on image below: